goosecoid/sporza-reader/README.md

 # Sporza Reader

-A very minimal html only reader
+A very minimal html only reader for sporza.be

 ## Usage